nokia/RED/docs/help/user_guide/working_with_RED/libs.md

 Whenever external library is changed (for instance new keyword is added), libdoc needs to be regenerated to provide changes on content assist and validation in RED.
-This can be done by right click on project name and selecting _Robot Framework - > Reset Robot Enviroment_.
+Since version 0.6.3, RED can automatically detect library change and regenerate libdoc (it can be switch off/on in red.xml).
-For reloading selected libdoc, right click on library from Project Explorer and use _Reload action_.
+This can be also done manually by right clicking on library in Project Explorer and selecting _Reload action_

 [Return to Help index](http://nokia.github.io/RED/help/)